 Clarke was also a family man.
 On July 5, 1898, he married the spunky Annette Gray of Chicago, by whom he had two daughters, Helen and Muriel, and with whom he lived for over 62 years, mostly on his Little Pirate Ranch, which ultimately comprised 1,320 acres.
 And it is interesting to note that among Clarke’s brothers-in-law was the major league pitcher Charles “Chick” Fraser, who had married one of Annette Gray’s sisters.

 Because of his desire to spend more time with his family, and because he certainly did not need the money, Clarke wanted to retire from baseball after the Pirates had won the 1909 World Series, but it seems that fate, again in the form of Barney Dreyfuss, persuaded him not to do so.
-However, after Pittsburgh finished seventh in 1914 and was on the verge of finishing fifth the following season, Clarke submitted his resignation in early September of 1915, and Dreyfuss reluctantly accepted it.
-September 23, 1915, was proclaimed Fred Clarke Day in Pittsburgh, and Clarke suited up one more time, playing four innings and going one for two against Dick Rudolph of the Boston Braves.
+However, after the Bucs finished seventh in 1914 and were on the verge of finishing fifth the following season, Clarke submitted his resignation in early September of 1915, and Dreyfuss reluctantly accepted it.
+September 23, 1915, was proclaimed Fred Clarke Day in Pittsburgh, and Clarke suited up one more time, playing four innings and going one-for-two against Dick Rudolph of the Boston Braves.
 For farewell gifts, Clarke received an eight-day clock from his players and a leather binder containing the names of several thousand supporters.